The Emerging Self of the Young Child

 If you have questions regarding the seminars, please reach out to programs@sdpsychoanalytic.org for more information.

-In-Person and Virtual Sessions: This event is hybrid.
+In-Person and Virtual Sessions: This event is blended.
 Depending on the day, sessions will be held either in person or via Zoom.
 Please check the schedule below for each session's format.
 Once your registration and payment are complete you will be sent the link for the virtual sessions.
 Please email events@sdpsychoanalytic.org if you have not received your link.

 Please note: This event will be recorded for educational purposes.
 Participants are requested to have their cameras on for CME credit.
 If you do not wish to be recorded, please be aware that your image and voice may be captured as part of the event.

-Registration/Attendance Process: This is a hybrid event and preregistration is required.
+Registration/Attendance Process: This is a blended event and preregistration is required.
 By registering for this event, all participants agree to abide by SDPC’s in-person and online meeting policies, including confidentiality, ethical conduct, and respectful participation.
 Failure to follow these guidelines may result in removal from the event and may be subject to disciplinary and/or legal action.

 - Register by clicking the registration button.
 You will receive a confirmation by email with details about the event.